 The ‘other’ category includes spending categories such as laundry, training, gifts, subscriptions, domestic air, equipment, visas, office supplies, and books.

 *Note: this profile is indicative based on the collective data of clients from our partner Meridian Global Services.

-VAT recovery: Top tips for business travellers
+VAT recovery: Top tips for business travelers

 Tax compliance experts, Meridian, give their expert tips on recovering foreign VAT.

 - Original invoices are key – this means that when you get your receipt/ invoice, it should not say duplicate/copy.
-It should also show the date, suppliers’ name and VAT number.
+It should also show the date, suppliers’ name, and VAT number.

 - Book accommodation directly with the hotel - this avoids the issue of a non-VAT compliant invoice from an aggregator.